rahulrai-in/fast-track-istio/fast-track-istio/traffic-management-patterns-1/step2.md

 In this exercise, we will deploy two versions of the **movies** service and route traffic to appropriate endpoints using gateway rules.
 In the editor window, explore the specification in the file `my-workshop/versioning/movies-versioned-svc-deploy.yaml` which defines two deployments, one for each version of the **movies** service, and a service object that will randomly route requests to the pods created for the service.

-Let's now create a virtual service and gateway resource to route requests to our just created services.
-The spec for the service is present in the file `my-workshop/versioning/movies-gw-dr-vs.yaml`.
-Pay special attention to the `subset` declaration in `DestinationRule` specification.
+We also require a virtual service and gateway resource to route requests to our services.
+The specification for the objects is present in the file `my-workshop/versioning/movies-gw-dr-vs.yaml`.
+While exploring this file, pay special attention to the `subset` declaration in `DestinationRule` specification.

 `apiVersion: networking.istio.io/v1alpha3
 kind: DestinationRule